 St. Louis Personal Injury Law Firm

 With over 175 combined years of experience, the attorneys at The Simon Law Firm, P.C. proudly represent all clients with passion, expertise, and the motivation to resolve each case for top dollar efficiently.
 Unlike other firms, The Simon Law Firm, P.C. never shies away from tough cases and is always ready to take cases to trial.
 The Simon Law Firm, P.C. has a distinguished track record of over $1 billion in verdicts and settlements.
-Our firm’s collective excellence has helped thousands of injured parties across the nation.
+Our firm’s collective excellence has helped thousands of injured parties nationwide.

 Learn More About Simon Law↓

 We handle our cases on a contingency fee basis, so you don’t pay unless we recover for your case.

-We have been named on of thee “winningest firms” in the U.S. by The National Law Journal.
+We have been named one of the “winningest firms” in the U.S. by The National Law Journal.

 As a St. Louis-born firm, we have successfully resolved cases for thousands of injured parties in the metropolitan area, including: